 Investments are classified as available-for-sale and are carried at fair value in the consolidated financial statements.
-Investments in mortgage-backed securities are valued using observable market prices of similar assets.
+Investments in mortgage-backed securities and Utah Housing Corporation bonds are valued using observable market prices of similar assets.
 As such, these are level 2 valuations.